 - 1. Click IP, IPv6 Configuration.

 - 2. Select Configure Interface from the Action list.

 - 3. Select VLAN mode.

 - 4. Specify the VLAN to configure.

-- 5. Enable IPv6 explicitly to automatically configure a link-local address and enable IPv6 on the selected interface.
+- 5. Enable address auto-configuration, or enable IPv6 explicitly to automatically configure a link-local address and enable IPv6 on the selected interface.
 (To manually configure the link-local address, use the Add IPv6 Address page.)
 Set the MTU size, the maximum number of duplicate address detection messages, the neighbor solicitation message interval, and the amount of time that a remote IPv6 node is considered reachable.

 - 6. Click Apply.

-Figure 438: Configuring General Settings for an IPv6 Interface
+Figure 437: Configuring General Settings for an IPv6 Interface